Cookies on the Gambling Commission website

 Our Evidence gaps and priorities 2023-2026 outlines areas of interest and focus for research, with one theme specifically aimed at gambling related harms and vulnerability.

-We have a Consumer Voice programme with whom we can undertake research with specific consumer groups, who may be excluded from the GSGB as well as learning from our expert groups and taking on board findings from other external research in this space.
+We have a Consumer Voice programme with whom we can undertake research with specific consumer groups, who may not be included within the GSGB sampling frame.
+We will also gather advice and opinions from our expert groups and take on board findings from other external research in this space.

 Delivery